University of Maine

 My biggest development was learning how to manage effectively.
 I learned to manage my employees, my customers, and even myself.
 After all, if you’re not managing yourself appropriately then you really can’t manage anybody else.
 I’m planning to take the skills I’ve learned into the finance world.
 I found through my years with Collegiate that running a business is something that I am passionate about and I'm excited to see what the future holds.

 University of Vermont

-I’ve always been very interested in business and known that I wanted to do my own thing but I wasn’t sure exactly what avenue to go down.
+I’ve always been very interested in business and knew that I wanted to do my own thing, but I wasn’t sure exactly what avenue to go down.
 Collegiate helped me find that avenue!
-Starting out, I was not a very strong communicator and I was very hard headed.
-I thought very highly of myself and in my first couple weeks with Collegiate I was (rightfully) humbled.
+Starting out, I was not a very strong communicator and I was very hard-headed.
+I thought very highly of myself and in my first couple of weeks with Collegiate, I was (rightfully) humbled.

 I always knew I wanted to do big things in college but I wasn’t really sure what.
 I didn’t have much direction.
 I chose a Philosophy major because I liked it but I didn’t know what I was planning to do with that degree.
 Collegiate gave me the opportunity to learn a lot, grow a lot, and do something that was really challenging.

 Initially, I faced several obstacles.
 I struggled to find a production manager that was a good fit for my team.
 Once I did find a production manager who worked well with my employees, I ended up running out of work for them to do.
 By the time I got to the middle of the summer, I was stuck.
 With help from my executive, I learned to hold myself accountable for my actions and focus on what I could control and what I could improve.
 After I graduate, I plan to go to law school and I feel the skills I’ve gained at Collegiate Entrepreneurs are going to be very helpful there.
 I’ve learned how to speak more confidently, how to reach out for help when I need it, and, most importantly, how to take personal responsibility and improve my performance in areas where I struggle.